TaoM1992/msds-computation-for-analytic/README.md

 __Sections__:

-1. Mondays*  and Wednesday* from  1:00p -  1:50p (PDT)
+1 - Mondays*  and Wednesday* from  1:00p -  1:50p (PDT)
-2. Mondays*  and Wednesday* from  2:00p -  2:50p (PDT)
+2 - Mondays*  and Wednesday* from  2:00p -  2:50p (PDT)
-3. Mondays*  and Wednesday* from  4:00p -  4:50p (PDT)
+3 -Mondays*  and Wednesday* from  4:00p -  4:50p (PDT)
-4. Mondays*  and Wednesday* from  7:00p -  7:50p (PDT)
+5a - Mondays*  and Wednesday* from  7:00p -  7:50p (PDT)
-5. Tuesdays* and Thursdays* from 10:00a - 10:50a (PDT)
+5b -Tuesdays* and Thursdays* from 10:00a - 10:50a (PDT)

 \* Except first week.
-Due to orientation, each class will be shifted one day forward (e.g., Monday -> Tuesday)
+Due to orientation, each class will be shifted one day forward (e.g., Monday ⇨ Tuesday)

 Anyone enrolled in the MSDS program can audit the course.
 You do __not__ need my permission or notify me if you want to audit.
 Just show up!
-I plan to record my lectures and make all materials available to all students.
+All course materials are in GitHub.
+Canvas is only for grading thus available only to enrolled students.
 All the course materials are autograded so you can try the exercises and see where you stand.

 Prerequisites
 ----